jeremiasivan/r_phylo_functions/window_annotation/README.md

 $ Rscript annotate_windows.R --help
 ```

+### Known Error(s)
+- By default, chromosomal annotation uses `Set1` color pallete from `RColorBrewer`, which will return a warning if there are more than 8 tree topologies.
+- Construction of window trees (i.e. `-a 3`) might return an error if there is a lot of window alignments.
+Please use *IQTree2* from command-line if that happens.

 ### Notes
-- `-a 3` might return an error if there is a lot of window alignments.
-Please run *iqtree2* from Terminal if that happens.
-- Coloring of chromosome is based on topologies, not locations
-- The code only works for single chromosome
+- Annotation only works for a single chromosome
 - The code is developed and tested in macOS Monterey v12.6 and R v4.1.3 (installed in Conda environment)

 ### Dataset